Wick integrals: Abstract

 \section{Abstract}

 We introduce the \emph{Wick integral}

-for a class of stochastic processes $X$ which are not necessarily Gaussian, in the regime of bounded $2> q$-variation.
-The integral is defined for polynomial integrands, and has the property of being centred if $X$ is such.
+for a class of stochastic processes $X$ of bounded $2 > p$-variation which are not necessarily Gaussian.
+The integral is defined for a class of entire functions $f$ depending on the process.
 In the case of $1/2 < H$-fractional Brownian motion, the Wick integral agrees with the divergence operator in Malliavin calculus.
-It satisfies a correction formula with the Young integral $\int p(X)\dif X$ and an It\^o formula which have arbitrarily many correction terms (only limited by the degree of $p$), given by integration against the cumulant functions of $X$, and reduce to familiar identities in the Gaussian case.
-These results are obtained by first developing diagram formulae for Appell polynomials.
-Our theory applies to a range of processes taking values in bounded Wiener chaos, such as the Rosenblatt process.
+It satisfies a correction formula with the Young integral $\int f(X)\dif X$ and an It\^o formula which have infinitely many correction terms, given by integration against the cumulant functions of $X$, and reduce to familiar identities in the Gaussian case.
+These results are obtained by developing diagram formulae for Appell polynomials w.r.t.\ a linear span of reference random variables and extending them to series via absolute convergence in $L^1$.
+Our theory applies to processes taking values in the second Wiener chaos, such as the Rosenblatt process.